Forcing the $\Pi^1_3$-Reduction Property and a Failure of $\Pi^1_3$-Uniformization: Main Proof

-This set-up has the following difficulties one has to overcome: the evaluation of $\Pi^1_3$-sets changes as we use coding forcings, yet deciding to code a real into the $\vec{S}$-sequence, once performed, can not be undone in future extensions, by the upwards absoluteness of $\Sigma^1_3$-formulas.
-In particular it could well be that at some stage $\beta$ of the iteration we decide to code the real $x$ into $\vec{S^2}$, which is equivalent to put $x$ into $D^1_{m,k}$.
+This set-up has the following difficulties one has to overcome: the evaluation of $\Pi^1_3$-sets changes as we use coding forcings, yet deciding to code a real into the, say, $\vec{S}^1$-sequence, once performed, can not be undone in future extensions, by the upwards absoluteness of $\Sigma^1_3$-formulas.

+For an illustration of how this can be problematic, assume that $x \in L$ is a real which is in both $A_m$ and $A_k$.
+Now we need to decide, where to put $x$.
+As we have not settled on a strategy yet, how to do it, we simply assume that we code the real $x$ into $\vec{S^2}$, which is equivalent to put $x$ into $D^1_{m,k}$.
 Now it could happen that this coding forcing, or some later coding forcing we will use, actually puts $x$ out of $A_m$, while $x$ remains in $A_k$.
-The consequence of this is that $x$ witnesses that $D^1_{m,k}$ and $D^2_{m,k}$ do not reduce $A_m$ and $A_k$ as $x \notin D^1_{m,k} \cup D^2_{m,k}$, yet $x \in A_m \cup A_k$.
-One can try to repair this misery, in trying to use an additional iteration of coding forcings to kick $x$ out of $A_k$.
-But it is possible that no such further iteration exists.
-Once we hit such a pathological situation in our attempt to force the $\Pi^1_3$-reduction property, we have lost and we need to start a new attempt with a different placement strategy for which, of course, a similar pathological situation could arise.
+The consequence of this is that $x \in A_m \cup A_k$ witnesses that $D^1_{m,k}$ and $D^2_{m,k}$ do not reduce $A_m$ and $A_k$, as now $x \notin A_m$, hence $x\notin D^1_{m,.k}$ and $x$ is coded into $\vec{S}^2$, hence $x$ is not an element of $D^2_{m,k}$ either.